srisar/bootloks/README.md

-# BS-DIALOG
+# BS-DIALOGS

 A small library to create modal windows for notification and inputs using Bootstrap 5 modal.
 It automatically handles DOM manipulation and provides callbacks for capturing user events.

 **NOTE: This library uses Bootstrap 5's modal windows, which doesn't require jQuery, but Bootstrap's js file must be loaded before loading bs-dialog.**

 ## Dialogs